 Images of before and after.
 Maybe a video showing the project in elapsed time or slide show.

-People love this type of content and will stop to look at the before and after pictures.
+People love this type of content.
+They will stop to look at the before and after pictures.
 Transformation videos are great for building awareness.
 Think HGTV time elapsed videos.

 Images showing each of these 6 things not to do..
 A video of each thing and why.